dashingsoft/pyarmor/README.md

 ## Changelog

-Pyarmor 8.0 introduces significant changes, having been completely rewritten with new features implemented by the following new commands: gen, reg, and cfg.
+Pyarmor 8.0 introduces significant changes.
+It has been rewritten and new features are implemented through the new commands:
-These commands only work for Python 3.7+.
+`gen`, `reg`, `cfg`.
+These commands only work for Python 3.7 and above.

 ### Initial Release Support (2023-03-08)